department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 **Large:** 6-3/8 inches wide by 4-3/4 inches tall by 1/2 inch diameter <br>
 **Medium:** 3-3/4 inches wide  by 2-7/8 inch tall by 1/4 inch diameter <br>
 - **Material:** Bronze
-- **Inscription:** Each medallion is inscribed with the phrase "MEDAL OF HONOR" at the top and the Veteran's branch of service on the bottom
+- **Inscription:** Each medallion is inscribed with the phrase "Medal of Honor" (in all caps) at the top and the Veteran's branch of service on the bottom

 [See an example of a Medal of Honor](https://www.cem.va.gov/cem/docs/factsheets/Bronze_MOH_Medallion.pdf)